section-engineering-education/engineering-education/content/articles/custom-transformer/index.md

 ### Conclusion

 We have seen the various steps for getting the data, transforming it, and then implementing all the steps in a pipeline.
-Hope you got some insights.
+I hope you got some insights.

-Have a good one.